Charitable Donations: Top Ten Canadian Tax Tips

 either one.
 To maximize the credit, all donations should be lumped

 together.
-It does’t matter by which person, they can use the
+It doesn’t matter by which person, they can use the credit

-$200.
+over $200.
 Also, donations made in years of low income or when other

-credits are used (so no taxes would be paid anyway) should be carried forward.
+credits are used (so no taxes would be paid anyway) should be

 recorded in Box 46 of the T4 slip from your employer.